wpilibsuite/allwpilib/README-CMake.md

 If you are building with unit tests or simulation modules, you will also need an Internet connection for the initial setup process, as CMake will clone google-test and imgui from GitHub.

+Building the GUI on Linux requires libxcursor-dev, libxrandr-dev, libxinerama-dev, libxi-dev, and libgl-dev.

 ## Build Options

 The following build options are available: